 CAGL and GLBC are companies owned by Douglas MPAMO, an individual already subject to sanctions under resolution 1596 (2005).
 CAGL and GLBC were used to transport arms and ammunition in violation of the arms embargo of resolutions 1493 (2003) and 1596 (2005).
 As of December 2008, GLBC no longer had any operational aircraft, although several aircraft continued flying in 2008 despite UN sanctions.

 4. CONGOMET TRADING HOUSE

 Address: Butembo, North Kivu.
-Date of UN designation: 29 March 2007.

 Other information: No longer exists as a gold trading house in Butembo, North Kivu.